robalaban/config/README.md

 ![2d graphics, laptop in the middle of a cyberpunk city, screen glowing, neon lightning, with a wrench as the wallpaper 2d --ar 16:9](assets/cover.png "Generated with Midjourney: 2d graphics, laptop in the middle of a cyberpunk city, screen glowing, neon lightning, with a wrench as the wallpaper 2d --ar 16:9")

-This is config, it manages my Macbook ( apple silicon ) installation, dotfiles and some development packages.
+This is config, it manages my Macbook (Apple silicon) installation, dotfiles and some development packages.
 It's based on [nix-darwin](https://github.com/LnL7/nix-darwin), [home-manager](https://github.com/nix-community/home-manager) and [nix-flakes](https://nixos.wiki/wiki/Flakes).

 This repository keeps a [changelog](docs/CHANGELOG.md) of the most important modifications.